rjust/defects4j/framework/bug-mining/README.md

 encountered.
 Also, describe whether analyze-project needs to be rerun in case a configuration issue is fixed.**

-4. Determine relevant meta data (i.e., modified classes, loaded classes, and relevant tests) with `get-class-list.pl`.
-For each reproducible bug, this script determines the meta data, which will be promoted to the main database together with that bug:
+4. Determine relevant metadata (i.e., modified classes, loaded classes, and relevant tests) with `get-class-list.pl`.
+For each reproducible bug, this script determines the metadata, which will be promoted to the main database together with that bug:
     - `./get-metadata.pl -p Lang -w bug-mining`